 What are the Same Day or One Day Implants we see advertised?

-As you can see from the factors we have outlined above, there is not much room for Same Day or One Day Implants.
-Dentists who claim that they can do one day implants are, in our opinion, putting you at unnecessary risk of implant failure.
+As you can see from the factors we have outlined above, there is not much room for the Same Day or Day Implant.
+Dentists who claim that they can do one-day implants are, in our opinion, putting you at unnecessary risk of implant failure.
 Or they are engaging in a misleading advertising tactic that, frankly, we don’t like.
-The number one cause of dental implants failure to integrate is movement.
-The proper method for ensuring long term success is placing the artificial root and allowing the body time to accept and integrate the implant.
+The number one cause of dental implants’ failure to integrate is movement.
+The proper method for ensuring long-term success is placing the artificial root and allowing the body time to accept and integrate the implant.

 There is always an exception!